EU expands sanctions against Iran for military support to Russia News

 EU expands sanctions against Iran for military support to Russia

-The European Union on Monday expanded its sanctions against Iran in response to the country’s military support for Russia amid the ongoing war in Ukraine.
-The EU Council announced a series of restrictive measures aimed at curbing Iran’s supply of drones and missiles to Russia.
+The European Union has expanded its sanctions against Iran in response to the country’s military support for Russia amid the ongoing war in Ukraine.
+The EU Council on Monday announced a series of restrictive measures aimed at curbing Iran’s supply of drones and missiles to Russia.

 The new sanctions specifically target one individual and four entities, including the Islamic Republic of Iran Shipping Lines (IRISL) and its director, Mohammad Reza Khiabani.
 According to the EU, these measures are part of a broader strategy to prevent the export, transfer, supply, or sale of components used in the development of missiles and unmanned aerial vehicles (UAVs) from Iran to Russia.